-- three A-level subjects - three A-level subjects plus the Extended Project Qualification - four A-level subjects - four A-level subjects plus the Extended Project Qualification.
+- Three A-Level subjects - Three A-Level subjects plus the Extended Project Qualification - Four A-Level subjects - Four A-Level subjects plus the Extended Project Qualification

-In addition to the above all students in Year 12 will have:
+In addition to the above, all students in Year 12 will have:

-- a weekly fifty minute lesson of Personal, Social, Health & Economic Education. - a weekly afternoon of games/enrichment.
+- A weekly 50 minute lesson of Personal, Social, Health & Economic Education - A weekly afternoon of games/enrichment

-The EPQ is started in the Spring term of Year 12 and completed during the autumn term of Year 13.
+The Extended Project Qualification (EPQ) is started in the spring of Year 12 and completed during the autumn term of Year 13.
 Students considering university courses where an interview forms part of the application process are strongly encouraged to study for the EPQ.

-Students wishing to study four A-level subjects must have at least five GCSE passes at grade 8 or above with a grade 8 at GCSE in at least three of their A-level subject choices.
-No student will be able to study four A-level subjects if they have less than a grade 7 or the required equivalent in the subject at GCSE.
-The decision to study four A-level subjects must not be because the student cannot make a decision.
-Students studying four A-levels will be encouraged to do so in order to broaden their academic curriculum.
-For example a student taking Biology, Chemistry and Mathematics would be encouraged to take a social science, humanities, arts or language as their fourth A-level subject.
-Further Mathematics will be treated as a separate subject and can be studied along with Mathematics and two other A-level subjects.
+Students wishing to study four A-Level subjects must have at least five GCSE passes at grade 8 or above with a grade 8 in at least three of their A-Level subject choices.
+No student will be able to study four A-Level subjects if they have less than a grade 7 or the required equivalent in the subject at GCSE.
+The decision to study four A-Level subjects must not be because the student cannot make a decision.
+Students studying four A-Levels will be encouraged to do so in order to broaden their academic curriculum.
+For example, a student taking Biology, Chemistry and Mathematics would be encouraged to take a social science, a humanity, an arts or a language course as their fourth A-Level subject.
+Further Mathematics will be treated as a separate subject and can be studied alongside Mathematics and two other A-Level subjects.
 To study Further Mathematics students will be required to have GCSE grade 8 or 9 in Mathematics.